Barbados

 Legal basis – Common law

-Share capital – There is no authorized share capital established, however, the usual authorized share capital is US$1,000, divided into 1,000 shares of US$ 1.
-The share capital may be expressed in any currency.
+Share capital – There is no minimum share capital other than issuing at least 1 share.
 There is no statutory requirement for capital to be fully or partly paid on incorporation.
-Shares may be issued in any class, as long as they are denominated in non-par value.
+Shares may be issued in any class, and shall be denominated in non-par value.
 Bearer shares are not permitted.

-Shareholders – International Business Companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents.
-Local or CARICOM residents’ shareholding is restricted to maximum 10%.
-Details of shareholders are not publicly disclosed.
+Shareholders – Barbados Companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents.
+Details of shareholders are publicly disclosed.
 Nominee shareholders are allowed.

-Secretary – The appointment of a local licensed secretary is required.
+Secretary – The appointment of a locally licensed secretary is required.

-Registered Address – An IBC must have a registered office in Barbados, provided by a licensed service provider.
+Registered Address – A Barbados company must have a registered office in Barbados, provided by a licensed service provider.

 Electronic Signature – Permitted.

-Re-domiciliation – A foreign entity can be re-domiciled as a Barbados IBC, and vice versa.
+Re-domiciliation – A foreign entity can be re-domiciled as a Barbados company, and vice versa.

-Compliance – Barbados’ IBCs must keep accounting records, which may be kept in or outside Barbados.
-IBCs are required to submit financial statements and tax return annually.
-Financial statements are not available to the public.
+Compliance – Barbados companies must keep accounting records, which may be kept in or outside Barbados.
+Companies are required to submit financial statements and tax return annually.
+Financial statements of small companies are not available to the public.

 - Shareholders not disclosed